BrandonHoeft/Doing-Bayesian-Data-Analysis/Ch4_Problems.md

 This can be rearranged algebraically as **p(favorite\_food) \* p(grade) = p(favorite\_food, grade)**.
 If the marginal probability of a particular food preference times the marginal probability of a particular grade level equals the joint probability of that food preference and grade level, then food preferences and grade level can be considered independent events that don't influence each other.

 One missing ingredient we didn't calculate yet is the marginal probability of favorite food preferences overall in the sample.
+This is from adding the columns in the joint distribution table above.

     ice cream     fruit     fries
          0.36      0.24      0.40